 Schedules, Playlists, and Timing

 Recall of digital messaging can be up to 10 times higher than printed messages.
 But for there to be any recall your message needs to be seen at least three times.
-And given the human attention span is no more than 7 seconds it’s best to have a few items that rotate every 7 seconds so that someone viewing your screen will be exposed to the same message multiple times.
-Having too many items in a playlist can dilute the message of all the items so be brutal about cutting out anything that isn’t important.
+And given the human attention span is no more than 7 seconds it’s best to have a few items that rotate frequently so that someone viewing your screen will be exposed to the same message multiple times.
+Having too many items can dilute the message of all the items so cut out anything that isn’t important.